shreyabirthare/public_lab2/README.md

     }
     ```

-    If things went wrong, for example if the product name provided by the client does not exit, the
+    If things go wrong, for example if the product name provided by the client does not exist, the
     front-end service should return a JSON reply with a top-level `error` object.
 The `error` object
     should contain two fields: `code` (for identifying the type of the error) and `message` (human
     readable explanation of what went wrong).
 For instance,